dsondak/optRBC/README.md

 ## Code Overview

 The flowmap algorithm is used to find steady solutions to the 2D Boussinesq equations.
-In addition to this, a simple optimization is performed to find the maximum Nu at a given Ra by varying the "size of the box"; that is, by restricting the size of permitted structures.
+The Nusselt number is computed at each steady solution for a given $Ra$ and $Pr$.
+At each $(Ra, Pr)$ pair, steady solutions are computed in different box sizes,

-The optimization is done by looping over various values of the wavenumber $\alpha=2\pi/L$, sensing when a maximum has been crossed in Nu, and fitting a parabola around that maximum.
+$L$.
+The size of the domain (box) in $x$ is given by $L=2\pi/\alpha$ where $\alpha$ is the wavenumber that sets the scale of the solution in $x$.
+The solution in box size $L$ that maximizes the Nusselt number is referred to as the optimal solution.

 ### Input File Structure
 | Line #   | Column 1      | Column 2                  | Column 3                          |